 Similarly, God sends messages that are at once directed to everyone and tailored specifically for each individual.

-In today’s Gospel we hear that God is sending a message to all the Nations.
+In Matthew’s Gospel we hear that God is sending a message to all the Nations.
 In other words, God is sending a message not just to Jews or to the followers of Jesus, but to the Gentiles.
-To people of all faiths and of no faith at all.
+To nonbelievers around the world.